Hugh Bomford

 The son of Sir Gerald Bomford and Mary Florence Eteson, he was born in British India at Fort William in August 1882.
 He was educated at Marlborough College, before going up to Balliol College, Oxford.
 While studying at Oxford, Bomford played first-class cricket for Oxford University, making his debut against Surrey at The Oval in 1901.
-He made eight further first-class appearances for Oxford from 1901–04.
+He made eight further first-class appearances for Oxford from 1901 to 1904.
 He scored 52 runs in his nine first-class matches, with a high score of 16 not out.
 Playing as a wicket-keeper, he took 19 catches and made nine stumpings.